The IUSG Supreme Court Exists First and Foremost for Students

 The Supreme Court is the judicial branch of the Indiana University Student Association and is composed of 10 associate justices and one chief justice.

-Pursuant to Article IV, Section II of the IUSA Constitution, “The judicial authority of IUSA will include the power of judicial review, adjudicating elections disputes, certifying elections results, and fulfilling the requirements of the university judicial process.”
+Pursuant to Article IV, Section II of the IUSA Constitution, “The judicial authority of IUSG will include the power of judicial review, adjudicating elections disputes, certifying elections results, and fulfilling the requirements of the university judicial process.”